Frequently asked questions on The Complaint Process

 Will my complaint be investigated?

 Yes.
 Personnel complaints, where violations of the laws or Aurora Police Department policies and procedures can be articulated, shall be accepted, documented and reviewed.
 Please understand that some complaints can take in excess of 30 days to investigate.
 The investigator’s findings are reviewed by the divisional commander.
 If discipline is being recommended, the investigation will be reviewed by the Employee Review Board (ERB) and finally the Chief of Police.
+Civilian generated complaints are also reviewed by the City's Civilian Review Board before being sent to the Chief of Police.

 Will the employee be told about the complaint?